Integration of Southeast Europe in the European Research Area

 The work of the SEE-ERA.NET network primarily consisted of analyses, the exchange of information about successful models, and the strategic planning and coordination of research programmes, especially through meetings, workshops and conferences.
 These measures aimed to identify complementary approaches and implementing joint initiatives.

-The ERA-NET initiative within the Sixth Framework Programme for Research and Technological Development intended to improve the coordination of research cooperation between Member States, EU institutions and third countries through the networking and mutual opening of national, bilateral and regional research programmes.
+The ERA-NE initiative within the Sixth Framework Programme for Research and Technological Development intended to improve the coordination of research cooperation between Member States, EU institutions and third countries through the networking and mutual opening of national, bilateral and regional research programmes.

 SEE-ERA.NET was financed by the European Commission and managed by a consortium of 15 institutions from 14 European countries (in alphabetical order):